porfanid/TurnIn/edit-documentation/TurnIn/docs/intro.md

   2. Run it and you are good to go!

 ### Source
-  1. Run the following command to download the dependencies:
+  1. Run the following command using the terminal to download the dependencies:

     ```bash
       pip install -r requirements.txt
     ```

-    2. After the requirements have been installed, all you need is to start the programm by typing
+  1. After the requirements have been installed, all you need is to start the programm by typing

     ```bash
     python turnin.py
     ```